Zhang Sixun

 Zhang Sixun (張思訓 (张思训, Zhāng Sīxùn, Chang Ssu-hsün), fl.
-10th century) was a Chinese astronomer and mechanical engineer from Bazhong, Sichuan during the early Song Dynasty (960–1279 AD).
+10th century) was a Chinese astronomer and mechanical engineer from Bazhong, Sichuan during the early Song dynasty (960–1279 AD).
 He is credited with creating an armillary sphere for his astronomical clock tower that employed the use of liquid mercury (dripped periodically from a clepsydra clock).
 The liquid mercury filled scoops of the waterwheel would rotate and thus provide the effect of an escapement mechanism in clockworks and allow the astronomical armillary sphere to rotate as needed.

 Life and works

 According to the History of Song, Zhang Sixun passed the state examinations in astronomy and mathematics, for this he was appointed to service in the national astronomical observatory (Si Tian Jian), within two years of taking office he had finished construction of an armillary sphere either in 977 or 979.
 As a result, he was rewarded as assistant to the Astronomical Bureau.

 Zhang Sixun, although innovative, built upon the efforts of those before him.
-It was Han dynasty scientist and engineer Zhang Heng (78–139 AD) who invented the first hydraulic-powered (i.e. with waterwheel and clepsydra) armillary sphere.
-In addition, it was the Tang dynasty era Buddhist monk and engineer Yi Xing (683–727 AD) who invented the first hydraulic-powered armillary sphere that incorporated the escapement mechanism.
+It was polymathic scientist and engineer Zhang Heng (78–139 AD) during the Han dynasty who invented the first hydraulic-powered (i.e. with waterwheel and clepsydra) armillary sphere.
+In addition, it was the Tang dynasty era Buddhist monk, engineer, and mathematician Yi Xing (683–727 AD) who invented the first hydraulic-powered armillary sphere that incorporated the escapement mechanism.
 Yet Zhang Sixun applied some innovative ideas of his own in order for his hydraulic-powered armillary sphere to function.
 His astronomical armillary sphere and clock was much like that of the later statesman Su Song (1020–1101 AD), incorporating the scoop-bearing driving-wheel and gearing, together with 19 clock jacks to report and sound the hours.
 His device also employed the use of liquid mercury in the closed circuit of the clepsydra and waterwheel instead of water, because water would freeze easily during winter, while mercury could assure smooth and continual function and time-keeping during the cold seasons.

 Later Ming dynasty clocks had the same concern in mind when they employed the use of falling sand grains to push the wheel drive.
 The later Su Song wrote that after Zhang's death, no one could replicate what he had achieved, much like with Su Song himself and his astronomical clock tower after his own death.

 Historical texts

-The later Song Dynasty historical text of the Song Shi (compiled in 1345 AD) records Zhang's work (Wade-Giles spelling):
+The later Song dynasty historical text of the Song Shi (compiled in 1345 AD) records Zhang's work (Wade-Giles spelling):

 At the beginning of the Thai-Phing Hsing-Kuo reign-period (+976) the Szechuanese Chang Ssu-Hsun [Zhang Sixun], a student in the Bureau of Astronomy, invented an astronomical clock (lit. armillary sphere, hun i) and presented the designs to the emperor Thai Tsung, who ordered artisans of the Imperial Workshops to construct it within the Palace.
 On a kuei-mao day in the first month of the 4th year (+979) the elaborate machine was completed, and the emperor caused it to be placed under the eastern drum-tower of the Wen-Ming Hall.